Skip to main content

 "successUrl": "https://yoursite.com/success",

-"cancelUrl": "https://yoursite.com/cancel"
+"cancelUrl": "https://yoursite.com/cancel",

 }'

+Use displayMerchantName when this checkout should show a campaign, store, or app name that differs from your account name.
 The response includes a url field — redirect your customer to this URL to complete payment.

 Step 4: Redirect to Checkout